sevkioruc/docs/docs/example use cases/github-access-control.md

 #### repository entity

-Repository entity have 2 relations too, these are ``parent`` and ``owner``.
-Boht of these relations represents actual database elations with other entities rather than role based approach likewise in organization entity.
+Repository entities have 2 relations, these are ``parent`` and ``owner``.
+Both of these relations represents actual database relations with other entities rather than a role-based approach likewise to the **organization** entity above.

 ```perm
 entity repository {